 In her part-time role, Helen looks after the trust’s systems, including the grants system, payroll, and financial matters.
 Helen is originally from Whangarei, and moved to Wellington eight years ago.
 Helen has a career background in the charity sector.
 She has worked for JustSpeak, the Diana Unwin Chair in Restorative Justice, Inspiring Stories and in 2013 she founded her own charitable trust, Film for Change Aotearoa.
 Alongside her role at the J R McKenzie Trust Helen is the Grants Lead for the New Zealand Vodafone Foundation.
 Helen has a strong passion for social justice issues and community-led change, so strongly identifies with the vision of the Trust.
 In her spare time, she creates short films with local charities and community groups.

 Manaia King is Waikato Tainui, Ngati Haua and Ngati Koroki Kahu Kura.
 Manaia is a public health lawyer and was admitted as a Barrister and Solicitor in 2005.
-He takes up a new position as General Manager Partnerships and Programmes in the Ministry of Social Development in January 2018.
-Manaia sees himself as a social justice and equity advocate and has a particular passion for improving the health and wellbeing of indigenous peoples in particular Māori.
+He is currently General Manager Partnerships and Programmes in the Ministry of Social Development (MSD).
+Prior to MSD, Manaia was with the Ministry of Health leading their Chronic Diseases Prevention Team.
+Manaia sees himself as a social justice and equity advocate and has a particular passion for improving the health and wellbeing of Māori.
 Manaia was appointed to the J R McKenzie Trust Board in 2012.

 Chris McKenzie is currently serving his second term as a Trustee and representative of the McKenzie Family.
 He is the grandson of Sir Roy and his wife Lady Shirley McKenzie and is based in Christchurch.
 Chris is married to Miriam and has two daughters.
 He works in IT for Pegasus Health.